Jason Mraz: Relationships and sexuality

 Mraz married Sheridan Edley in 2001.
 They divorced the following year.

 Mraz was engaged to singer-songwriter and long-time close friend Tristan Prettyman on Christmas Eve 2010; they broke off the engagement six months later.

-On October 25, 2015, Mraz married his girlfriend, Christina Carano, in a private ceremony in his hometown of Mechanicsville, Virginia.
+On October 25, 2015, Mraz married Christina Carano in a private ceremony in his hometown of Mechanicsville, Virginia.
+On June 22, 2023, Mraz announced that he and Carano had divorced.

 In June 2018, Mraz penned a "love letter" to the LGBT community, as part of a Billboard feature during gay pride month.
 A line in the poem, "I am bi your side. / All ways" led some media reports to state that the poem represented Mraz's coming out as bisexual.
 In an article published on July 19, 2018, by Billboard, Mraz said he has had previous experiences with men, even while dating Carano.
-Mraz said Carano defined him as a "two-spirit", a description that was criticized by some as misappropriating a word originally designed solely for the native population, and for distorting the term's meaning.
-In August 2018, Mraz confirmed in an interview with the New York Post that he now identifies as bisexual, speaking of the burden of being closeted ("I honestly didn’t know how to come out and sing these happy love songs..."; "It was tough, 'cause not even my mom knew it, you know? [...]
-And I realized that’s the struggle that people in the LGBT community have.
-It can be a very stressful secret that we carry") and the lack of backlash once he came out ("And I think that’s the cosmic joke.
-We carry around these secrets, and then once you say something, nobody cares").
+Mraz said Carano defined him as a "two-spirit", a description that was criticized by some as misappropriating a word originally coined for the Native American population, arguing that it distorted the term's meaning.
+In August of 2018, Mraz confirmed in an interview with the New York Post that he is bisexual.